Danish-Reference-for-Prion-Diseases/IBA1_Reactivity/README.md

 2. Morphometrical Data extracted from CellProfiler -> /Data/Cellprofiler (morphology)/

-If not done beforehand, please extract ALL contents of the .zip file before running R-scripts or R-markdown files through Rstudio using the R-project.
+If not done beforehand, please extract ALL contents of the .zip file before running R-scripts files through Rstudio using the R-project.

 Please install missing packages/dependencies before running each R-script (using default install.packages() function in R):
 Note, some packages are from Bioconductor that will need to be installed through it (https://www.bioconductor.org/install/).
 The author could at least identify these packages from Bioconductor: